torvalds/linux/Documentation/media/dvb-drivers/avermedia.rst

 SBS         UHF 29  536.5 MHz

-The Scan utility has a set of compiled-in defaults for various countries and regions, but if they do not suit, or if you have a pre-compiled scan binary, you can specify a data file on the command  line which contains the transponder frequencies.
+The Scan utility has a set of compiled-in defaults for various countries and regions, but if they do yest suit, or if you have a pre-compiled scan binary, you can specify a data file on the command  line which contains the transponder frequencies.
 Here is a sample file for the above channel transponders: